Basketball moves: Pump fake

 A pump fake (also called a shot fake) is a feigned attempt at a jump shot, restrained before the feet leave the ground.
 The pump fake is a fundamental move in basketball, used to cause defenders to jump (known in basketball slang as "lifting" the defender) or be shifted off-balance.
 Its main applications are in the low post area, where a player is much more likely to have their shot blocked.
 On the perimeter, it is useful in creating open lanes to the basket by "showing" the ball enough to entice a defender to attempt to block or steal it, allowing the dribbler to penetrate easily.
-Michael Jordan, Kawhi Leonard, Kobe Bryant, and Dwyane Wade are known masters of the pump fake, with Leonard and Jordan being known to frequently use the one hand pump fake variation.
+Michael Jordan, Kawhi Leonard, Paul Pierce, Kobe Bryant, and Dwyane Wade are known masters of the pump fake, with Leonard and Jordan being known to frequently use the one hand pump fake variation.

 Drawing contact

 An offensive move intended to produce a foul call on the defensive player.
 A typical strategy is to drive into a defensive player whose feet are not stationary.
 When the two players make bodily contact, a blocking foul can be called on the defensive player.
 If the defensive player has a set position (i.e., both feet are stationary and arms are not in a downward motion), the contact can result in a charging foul against the offensive player (this is known as taking the charge for the fouled defensive player).
 Another way of drawing contact is to pump fake and then jump towards the defender, make contact and then shoot; this gets you to the foul line.
 If you make the basket (often made in the paint), you get the basket and one foul shot.
-Players like DeMar DeRozan, James Harden, Kobe Bryant, Damian Lillard, and Dwyane Wade have mastered the art of drawing contact.
+Players like DeMar DeRozan, Paul Pierce, James Harden, Kobe Bryant, Damian Lillard, and Dwyane Wade have mastered the art of drawing contact.